 For me, New Year’s resolution setting is a way to take a bit of time to reflect on the areas I want to develop and focus on over the year, and they don’t just need to be based around the happier and healthier you, better work-life balance etc. I like a good work-related New Year’s resolution as much as a personal one, and high on my list is becoming more customer-centric.

-Here are four ways – dare I suggest one per quarter – to turbocharge your customer-centricity in 2022.
+Here are four ways – dare I suggest one per quarter – to turbocharge your customer-centricity.

-All four help guide us out of the norm, ensure that we keep up to date and drive the best in innovation and customer-centricity in 2022.
+All four help guide us out of the norm, ensure that we keep up to date and drive the best in innovation and customer-centricity.

 1. Doing a Gemba Walk – back to the shop floor